Trustee Management & Planning Services

 What does a trustee do?

 A trustee is a fiduciary who is tasked with managing the assets placed into a trust.

 Most often, people choose trustees from within their family or trusted friends, this is known as an individual trustee.

 However, given the complexity involved in being a trustee, there may be times when it makes sense to consider a corporate trustee.
 Another option is to have a corporate trustee serve as a co-trustee, working alongside the person chosen on the family side.

-The trustee role can sometimes put families or friends into roles where they may not be comfortable.
-Often, the trustee and beneficiaries are likely to be family members; as such, there is a potential for conflict between the trustee and beneficiaries, and even among the beneficiaries, where the trustee will need to get involved.
+The trustee can sometimes put families or friends into roles where they may not be comfortable.
+Often, the trustee and beneficiaries are likely to be family members.
+In these cases, there is a potential for conflict between the trustee and beneficiaries, and even among the beneficiaries, where the trustee will need to get involved.
 Sometimes, a trustee is also a beneficiary, which would pose a conflict of interest.
 A corporate trustee offers impartial and independent advice that keeps your decisions front and center.*